wp-plugins/iflychat/readme.txt

 * Automatic integration with User Avatar
 * Automatic integration with Simple Local Avatars
 * Chat rooms can be embedded into the page instead of pop-up
+* Chat works on tablets and mobile devices
 * Supports chat for anonymous users
 * Provides chat logging and message inbox functionality
 * Supports smilieys (detects them automatically in chat messages)